Toko Tatung

 Toko Tatung is an Indian politician from Arunachal Pradesh belonging to the Nationalist Congress Party.
-He is a member of the Legislative Assembly in the 11th Arunachal Pradesh Legislative Assembly.
-He won over BJP's candidate Taba Tedir, getting 228 votes.
+He is a member of the 11th Arunachal Pradesh Legislative Assembly from the Yachuli constituency.
+He was first elected in the 2024 Arunachal Pradesh Legislative Assembly election, winning over BJP's candidate Taba Tedir by 228 votes.

 Education

-He graduated from University of Delhi with Bachelor of Arts in 2000.
+He graduated from the University of Delhi with a Bachelor of Arts degree in 2000.